ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 * `ShotCard.js`: Displays the details of a single shot.
 * `Step1_InitialBlueprint.js`: UI for the "brain dump" and initial generation.
 * `Step2_ResearchCuration.js`: UI for the AI-powered research step.
 * `Step3_OnCameraScripting.js`: **(UPDATED)** This component replaces `Step3_MyExperience.js` and is now central to on-camera dialogue management.
-It handles importing full transcripts, resolving ambiguous dialogue, reviewing blueprint refinement suggestions, and providing a shot-by-shot editor.
+It handles importing full transcripts, resolving ambiguous dialogue, reviewing blueprint refinement suggestions (including intelligent insertion of new shots), and providing a shot-by-shot editor.
 * `Step5_FinalAssembly.js`: **(UPDATED)** UI for the final script generation and task completion.
 It now orchestrates the generation and display of two distinct scripts (full video and recording voiceover).

 **Files Deleted:**